-Parents will receive notification of charges via a Negative Balance letter or automated phone call once balance owed reaches \$10.00.
-When negative balance reaches \$25.00 the parent will receive letters through US mail requesting payment.
+No student will be denied a school meal if their meal account is zero or negative.
+The student will be served from the regular menu and the appropriate meal price (reduced or paid) will be added to the student account.
+Students may not charge the cost of a second meal, an extra entree or any a la carte items.
+If a student who qualifies for free meals brings a lunch from home, they would not receive a milk at no charge.
+Parents/guardians will receive notification of charges via a Negative Balance letter or automated phone call once balance owed reaches \$10.00.
+When a negative balance reaches \$50.00 the parent will receive letters requesting payment through email, or if email isn't on file through U.S. mail.
 A letter will also be sent when meal charges are being sent to collection agency.
-In order for families to receive these notices current address and phone number need to be on-file with the school.
+In order for families to receive these notices, current address, email address and phone number need to be on-file with the school.

 Families are encouraged to regularly check their account balance and track their child's spending to prevent accruing unpaid meal charges.
-It is the parent's responsibility to provide the funds for the child's food.
+It is the responsibility of the parent/guardian to provide the funds for the child's food.
 Negative balances are expected to be paid in full each school year.
-Unpaid meal charges will be carried over at the end of the school year as a delinquent debt and collection efforts may continue into the new school year.
+Unpaid meal charges are carried over at the end of the school year as a delinquent debt and collection efforts may continue into the new school year.